Skip to main content

 For men experiencing symptoms of low testosterone, such as reduced libido, persistent fatigue, decreased muscle mass, or mood changes, Testosterone Replacement Therapy (TRT) can provide significant relief.
 This approach directly addresses the deficiency by introducing exogenous testosterone into the system.
 The goal is to restore serum testosterone levels to a healthy, physiological range, typically mirroring those of younger adulthood.

 A common protocol involves weekly intramuscular injections of Testosterone Cypionate, often at a concentration of 200mg/ml.
 This method ensures consistent delivery and absorption of the hormone.
-To mitigate potential and preserve endogenous testicular function, TRT protocols frequently incorporate additional agents.
+To mitigate potential side effects and preserve endogenous testicular function, TRT protocols frequently incorporate additional agents.

 • Gonadorelin ∞ Administered via subcutaneous injections, typically twice weekly, Gonadorelin functions as a synthetic analog of gonadotropin-releasing hormone (GnRH).
 It stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 This stimulation helps maintain natural testosterone production within the testes and supports spermatogenesis, which is crucial for preserving fertility during TRT.